highcharts/highcharts/docs/datagrid/your-first-datagrid.md

 <div id="container"></div>
 ```

-### 2. In this basic example we are going to create a simple Datagrid.
-First we
+### 2. Import (or install) the library
-have to import (or install) the Datagrid library.
+In this basic example we are going to create a simple Datagrid.
+First we have to import (or install) the Datagrid library.

 ```html
 <script src="https://code.highcharts.com/dashboards/datagrid.js"></script>